daniel-mcclintock/gpd.wm2.fan.control/README.md

 Update the constants described below to reflect your desired fan behaviour:

 ````
-MATCH_SENSORS: What sensors to consider when evaluating temperatures, the max
-    temp sampled from these is used.

 MAX_TEMP: Temps above this transition fan-speed to max.

 MIN_TEMP: Temps below this transition fan-speed to 0.